Chalcides guentheri: Habitat

-C. guentheri is usually found in woody or shrubby areas and cannot live in modified habitats.
+C. guentheri is usually found in wooded or shrubby areas and cannot live in modified habitats.
 Members of the species may be found burrowing in grasses.

 Reproduction

-Sexually mature females of C. guentheri give birth to an average of three live young.
+Sexually mature females of C. guentheri give birth to an average of three live young, by ovoviviparity.

 Conservation status

 C. guentheri is suffering under major habitat loss as a result of agriculture in the area, and its population is in decline.
 It is protected by legislation in Israel.